-Welcome to the Lambeth Safeguarding Adults Board website
+A message from the Lambeth Safeguarding Adults Board regarding Coronavirus outbreak (COVID-19)

 We all have a role to play in safeguarding adults at risk.
-This site is for Lambeth residents, health and social care staff and other professionals working in the borough, and provides important and relevant information about Safeguarding Adults with the aim of helping you to understand what adult safeguarding means and what you can do to prevent abuse from happening and support adults who may be experiencing abuse or neglect.
+This website is for Lambeth residents, health and social care staff and other professionals working in the borough.
+It provides information about Safeguarding Adults with the aim of helping you to understand what adult safeguarding means and what you can do to support adults who may be at risk of or experiencing abuse or neglect.

 Safeguarding adults is about protecting someone’s right to live in safety, free from abuse and neglect and about preventing the abuse of adults who might be unable to protect themselves.
 It is something that everyone needs to know about.
 If you are concerned about a person who is over the age of 18 years of age, they have care and support needs, and you feel they are being abused or at risk of abuse from another person, you should seek help for them.

 If you're not sure what to do, or need some advice, there are people who can help.
 You can talk to your GP or nurse, a social worker, a police officer or your key worker.
 They will help you to report your concerns.